Can Dogs Have PTSD? Post-Traumatic Stress Disorder in dogs revealed

 Working dogs that play roles in rescue, military, or police are highly susceptible to encountering stressful situations on a regular basis.
 Military dogs returning from war zones are especially at risk of PTSD and other anxiety disorders.

-Just like us, dogs can develop PTSD when exposed to circumstances that overwhelm their ability to cope.
+Just like us, dogs can develop PTSD anytime when exposed to circumstances that overwhelm their ability to cope, and it can happen at any age, from young puppies to senior dogs.

 Causes of PTSD in Dogs